Brown Sugar

 Description

-Brown sugar is a sweetener made by combining refined white sugar with molasses, which gives it its characteristic moist texture and rich, caramel-like flavor.
-Available in both light and dark varieties, brown sugar is commonly used in baking to add depth and warmth to cookies, cakes, and sauces.
-Its soft, clumpy texture helps baked goods retain moisture, resulting in a tender crumb and chewy consistency.
-Beyond baking, brown sugar can be sprinkled over oatmeal, incorporated into marinades, or used to balance savory dishes with a subtle hint of sweetness.
-Its unique flavor and versatility make it a staple in both home and professional kitchens.
+Brown sugar is a sweetener made by combining refined white sugar with molasses, which gives it its distinctive color, moist texture, and rich, caramel-like flavor.
+Available in both light and dark varieties, brown sugar is commonly used in baking to add depth and moisture to cookies, cakes, and muffins.
+Its slightly sticky consistency helps baked goods retain softness, while its subtle notes of toffee and caramel can enhance sauces, marinades, and even savory dishes.
+Because it dissolves easily, brown sugar is also ideal for sweetening beverages and oatmeal, making it a versatile staple in any kitchen pantry.

 Availability